varmd/wayward/README.md

 Wallpapers are changed from weston.ini.
 See weston.ini documentation - https://www.mankier.com/5/weston.ini#Shell_Section-background-image

+## Pincodes

+Since 1.2.5 it is now possible to set numeric, up to six digit, pincodes for the lock screen.
+Pincodes for now are only entered with keyboard.
+Use Enter to confirm pincode, Backspace to erase entered pincode.
+To set a pincode run as root:

+    wayward-set-pincode 335545 username

 ## Changelog

+1.2.5 - Add pincode to lock screen

 1.2.4 - Fix icons broken if there is no audio.
 Fix app icons missing if hide-apps is empty.
 Other minor fixes.